 Debt can feel like a negative thing, but it’s important to remember that not all debt is bad.
-For many people, it’s a normal part of everyday life and only becomes a problem when it becomes too much to manage.
+For many people it’s a part of everyday life and only becomes a problem when it becomes too much to manage.

-If you’re heading off to uni it’s likely you’ll be considering taking out a student loan.
-To help, we’ve taken a look at your options for borrowing and explored some of the things you'll want to know.
+If you’re heading off to university it’s likely you’ll be considering applying for a student loan.
+To help, we’ve taken a look at your options for borrowing and explored some of the things you may want to know.

 During your time at university, you’ll have two main costs to cover – tuition fees and living expenses.
 A student loan may be available to help with both.

-Tuition fees are usually paid directly to your course provider and these can often be much less if you’re on a placement year, or if studying abroad.
+Tuition fees are usually paid directly to your course provider.
+These can often be much less if you’re on a placement year, or if studying abroad.

 A maintenance loan is to help with living costs such as rent, food and transport.
 It's usually paid directly to you to manage.
+If you’ve opened a student bank account, you can have your student maintenance loan paid into this.
 The amount you can get depends on your household income and where you’re studying.